willdurand/willdurand.github.io/_posts/2015-04-11-on-capifony-and-its-future.markdown

 work on _capifony v3_ did not get merged into capifony.
 The plugin has been built from scratch and is what could have been known as _capifony v3_, [without tests](https://github.com/capistrano/symfony/issues/27) unfortunately.
 That is one of the reasons why I did not write this article earlier...
-Now, it is time to move forward!
+But now, it is time to move forward!

 ### Now What?

 * If you use capifony on an existing project, **no need to upgrade**.
-It might be tricky, and you could introduce unwanted bugs.
+It might be complicated, and you could introduce unwanted bugs.
 If your deployment process works for you, no need to change it.

 * If you start a new project, you can use Capistrano v3 and its symfony plugin.